Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Estimate Manipulation

-In this way, through symmetrisation, we can take $m$ estimates with different fidelities and convert them into $m$ identical states $\widetilde{\omega}_s$, each having the same fidelity with $\rho_{\beta}$.
 This raises the question: under what conditions is the fidelity of the symmetrised estimate greater than the maximum fidelity of the individual estimates?
 To explore this, let us consider some examples, which we can compare to numerically tractable estimate states.

 Let us examine how closely an agent, with access only to qubit probes, can reconstruct the state of an unknown $d$-level system in a thermal state after multiple rounds of our protocol.
 It is instructive to consider the extremal cases of possible measurement settings.
 Specifically, when $\vec{t} = [1, d-1]$, one specific level is coupled to the ground state of the qubit, while the remaining levels are coupled to the excited state.
 In contrast, for $\vec{t} = [d/2, d/2]$, half of the levels are coupled to each of the two states of the qubit.
 Starting with the former case, we find that the corresponding estimate states take the form